 If the foundations are destroyed, what can the righteous do?

-According to Piaget’s theory of cognitive development, a down-to-earth theory about the origin and buildup of human intelligence, everyone’s childhood contributes to their personal development.
+According to Piaget’s theory of cognitive development, a down-to-earth theory about the origin and buildup of human intelligence, everyone’s childhood contributes to personal development.

 The mind cannot produce what it does not have.
-It is easier for an informed mind to think critically compared to an ignorant one.
+It is easier for an informed mind to think critically than an ignorant one.
 You may want to censor the type of books you expose your kids to, as there are many mind-corrupting books from misinformed authors out there.
 Find ways to encourage your child to read.

 Ensure Your Child Practices Critical Thinking daily